J3ldo/LimitedSniper/README.md

 # LimitSniper
 This is a limit sniper that will notify you using discord.

-\nNote: THIS WONT BUY THE LIMITED
+Note: THIS WONT BUY THE LIMITED